HankHoang/Time-Series-Prediction-Project/README.md

 *The project is to predict the possible time in which illegal behaviors can happen in the future.
 Therefore it can support the police department in preparing and preventing criminals in time.*

 * Experiment EDA with 5000 rows of the dataset showed nearly similar EDA results with the original dataset(690454 observations).
-* Refining the original data into date and month series with occurrences.
+* Refining the original data into day and month series with occurrences.

 Link to dataset: https://catalog.data.gov/dataset/crime-data-from-2020-to-present